kffl/speedbump/README.md

 TCP proxy for simulating variable network latency.

 Flags:
   --help                Show context-sensitive help (also try --help-long and --help-man).
   --port=8000           Port number to listen on.
   --buffer=64KB         Size of the buffer used for TCP reads.
   --queue-size=1024     Size of the delay queue storing read buffers.
   --latency=5ms         Base latency added to proxied traffic.
   --log-level=INFO      Log level.
 Possible values: DEBUG, TRACE, INFO, WARN, ERROR.
   --sine-amplitude=0    Amplitude of the latency sine wave.
   --sine-period=0       Period of the latency sine wave.
   --saw-amplitude=0     Amplitude of the latency sawtooth wave.
   --saw-period=0        Period of the latency sawtooth wave.
+  --square-amplitude=0  Amplitude of the latency square wave.
+  --square-period=0     Period of the latency square wave.
   --version             Show application version.

 Args:
   <destination>  TCP proxy destination in host:post format.